raewtf/raewtf.github.io/_posts/2025-04-08-traffic-jam-manual.md

 Audio is quite important to gameplay — while the game can be played silently by a more experienced player, having an active audio output is recommended.

+To adjust the starting BPM of gameplay, open the Slide menu on the Title screen, and change the "start bpm" setting.
+The default is 120.
+You can choose in increments of ±5 BPM from a minimum of 30, to a maximum of 170.

 ## Gameplay

 During the game, your crank is separated into two "fields" — left, and right.
 When using the crank, cranking across the 0º or 180º boundaries will swap between them.
 When using buttons, pressing A or B will flip the sign to the left or right.